eddywebs/PersonalCloud/README.md

 #Furether Configuration
  * Remote Access using PageKite (signup at pagekite.org)- a reversy proxe application to access systems outside localnetwork.
     * Edit script at /startPageKite and switch the KITENAME variable to kite created at pagekite.net, execute the script and you should be able to access the applications at whateverPageKiteName.pagekite.me/owncloud .....
+ * Push notifications on download-complete using aria2 (signup and download app at pushbullet.com)
- * For Push notifications edit /notifyPushBullet script with your info at pushbullet.com (signup and download app at pushbullet.com)
+ * edit /notifyPushBullet script with your info at pushbullet.com

 ## Contributors